Return to Index

 - Staff that is certified in first aid and cardiopulmonary resuscitation (CPR)

-- Camp records have emergency contact information for every camper
+- Camp records should have emergency contact information for every camper

 Ready to Treat Common Camp Illnesses